dimsplendid/pkm/Introduction Myself.md

 I have been with Innolux for 5 years and work as a technology development engineer.

-I'm responsible for testing new LCD materials such as LC, PI and seal.
+I'm responsible for testing the new LCD materials, such as liquid crystal, polyimide and seal.

+The main testing items are optical, reliability and to find the proper production conditions.
+And we also need to solve the issues from the customers.

+Because of these experience, I'm truly passionate about developing new liquid crystal with Merck.

 ## Interests

 In my leisure time, I enjoy reading novel, watching anime and camping.

+## Graduated

+My master's job is about thermal quantum dynamics simulation.
+I simulate the energy transfer network of the plant's PSII system.
+And try to find the energy transfer path by network searching algorithm.